-3. Judging of hits
+Judging of hits

-t.80 In applying these basic conventions of sabre fencing, the Referee should judge as follows.
+- t.80.
+In applying these basic conventions of sabre fencing, the Referee should judge as follows. - 1.
 When during a phrase both fencers are hit simultaneously there is either a simultaneous action or a double hit:

-- The first of these conditions is due to simultaneous conception and execution of an attack by both fencers; in this case the hits exchanged are annulled for both fencers. - 2.
-The double hit (coup double) on the other hand, is the result of a clearly faulty action on the part of one of the fencers.
+The simultaneous action is due to simultaneous conception and execution of an attack by both fencers; in this case the hits exchanged are annulled for both fencers.

+2. The double hit (coup double) on the other hand, is the result of a clearly faulty action on the part of one of the fencers.